Theoretical and Practical Clinical Neuropsychology

 Around 80% of the taught content is delivered by practising clinicians.
 You will learn about a range of neuropsychological disorders and pathologies as well as focusing on principles of assessment, formulation and rehabilitation.

-In order to accrue relevant clinical experience to support the practice component, it is your responsibility to secure both employment within a neuropsychology service and supervision for your work when enrolled on the programme.
-We provide additional oversight and support towards developing your portfolio and ensuring your experience demonstrates the required competencies for entry to the SRCN.
-Support includes feedback on two written case reports and a practice viva experience.
-This support is provided by clinicians with experience of conducting portfolio vivas for the Qualification in Clinical Neuropsychology (QiCN) and conducting vivas on the Bristol pathway.
+In order to accrue relevant clinical experience, it is your responsibility to secure paid employment within a neuropsychology service during your enrolment on the certificate.
+It is also your responsibility to secure supervision for your work when enrolled on the course.
+However, we provide additional oversight and support towards developing your case portfolio and ensuring your clinical experience demonstrates the required competencies for entry to the SRCN.
+This support is provided by clinicians on the SRCN and offers opportunities for feedback on case reports, including a practice viva experience.

 Those interested in applying to this programme may wish to discuss the process with their DClin team and also find out more about how to apply.